Stonewall Education Equality Index 2015

 - The index has been designed by anti-bullying and education specialists.
 We have made sure to get a broad cross-section of currently practising specialists to ensure this Index is asking the right questions, identifying the latest best practice and showcasing innovations within the field.

 - More and more local authorities are taking part.
 In 2014, 45 local authorities took part in the Education Equality Index, our largest number ever.
-This increase in numbers reflects how committed local authorities are when tackling homophobic bullying.
+This increase in numbers reflects how committed local authorities are when tackling homophobic and biphobic bullying.
 Participating will give your local authority unique insight into the work that local authorities from across the nation are doing.

 Entering the Index

 The Index can be found here, with guidance for its completion here.
-The deadline for submissions is Friday 14th March 2014.
+The closing date for submissions has now passed.

 Frequently asked questions

 Is the Index open to every local authority in the country?